top of page

 Introduction

 The S&P 500 is an index that tracks the performance of the largest 500 listed companies in the United States.
 The index has performed very well in recent years compared to other stock markets worldwide, but this hasn't always been the case.
-In this blog, we look further back in time, focusing on periods when returns haven't been quite so good for the S&P 500 and evaluate what steps you might consider taking to protect yourself.
+In this blog, we look further back in time, focusing on periods when returns haven't been quite so good for the S&P 500 and evaluate what steps you might consider taking to protect your retirement income.

 Recent history - a tech story

 In recent years, the largest names in the S&P 500 by market capitalisation have tended to be some of the well-known technology-focused companies.
 A few years ago, the FAANG stocks (Facebook (before it became META), Amazon, Apple, Netflix and Google) were all the rage.
-The latest buzzword is the Magnificent Seven (Alphabet, Amazon, Apple, Meta, Microsoft, Nvidia and Tesla).
-The profits and market capitalisation of these seven companies are greater than almost every G20 country.
+The latest buzzword is the "Magnificent Seven" (Alphabet, Amazon, Apple, Meta, Microsoft, Nvidia and Tesla).
+A breakdown of the top 10 holdings in a Vanguard S&P 500 index tracker is shown below, with the "magnificent seven" comprising over 30% of the index.

-The S&P 500 lost decade - 2000 to 2010
+The S&P 500 lost decade: 2000 to 2010

 • "All of the growth in the world is expected to be in emerging markets, and nobody doubts their stability anymore (warning!).
 So why bother with US equities?"